Code-Institute-Submissions/modesto_tourism/README.md

 ### UX

-I created this website as a tribute to the current visit Modesto website that has seen better days.
+I created this website to help tourist to California who are looking to learn a bit more about each area and help decide where to visit.
 I made it so users who would be visiting the area would have the information they needed and nothing else.

 **User Story 1:**
 John Doe is in the area and wants to know the current weather.
-He can do so by scrolling past the main image to view the weather widget.
+He can do so by click the areas "details" button.

 **User Story 2:**
-Jane Doe wants to know what events are going on in Modesto.
-She can do this by clicking the events button in the navigation bar and the webpage will immediately go to the events section.
+Jane Doe wants to know what there is to do in the area.
+She can do so by clicking the "things to do" button.

 **User Story 3:**
-Jeff Doe wants to look for a nice place to eat.
-He can do so by clicking on the map button in the navigation bar and the webpage will immediately go to the google maps section.
+Jeff Doe wants to read more about the team that made this site. he can do so by clicking "team" in the nav bar.

 **User Story 4:**
-Jerry Doe wants to view photos from the annual Graffiti Night of years past.
-He can do so by clicking on photos in the navigation bar and the webpage will immediately go to the photos section.
+Jerry Doe wants to add an event to his calendar.
+He can do this by clicking on the "things to do" button and clicking the "add to calendar" button at the top of the modal.

 **User Story 5:**
-Jeff Doe wants to read more about Modesto and its culture.
-He can do so by clicking on the about button and the webpage will immediately go to the about section.
+Jeff Doe wants to read more about Yosemite.
+He can do so by clicking on the "details" button.

 **User Story 6:**
-Jeff Doe is done using google maps and wants to go back to the top of the page.
-He can do so by clicking the home button in the navigation bar and the webpage will immediately go to the top of the page.
+John Doe wants to read more about Golden State Travel.
+He can do so by clicking "About" in the nav bar.

 ### Features

 - User is able to view the local weather by clicking the details button for the specific area.

-- User is able to read about the areas culture by clicking the about button in the navigation bar.
+- User is able to read about the area by clicking the details button for each area.

-- User is able to view photos by clicking the photos button in the navigation bar.

-- User is able to view local events by clicking the events button in the navigation bar.
+- User is able to view local events by clicking the events button for each area.

-- User is able to use google maps by clicking the map button in the navigation bar.
+- User is able to use google maps by scrolling to the bottom of the page.

 - User is able to contact by clicking the contact button in the navigation bar.

+- User is able to read about the team by clicking the team button in the navigation bar.

+- User is able to read about the company by clicking the about button in the navigation bar.

 ### Technologies Used